 The posts on this blog, written while I was still teaching, were originally published on the school website, to help parents understand what we were up to.
 Here, too, there are perspectives on reading and writing that apply to learners of any age; and, again, every post is informed by the school’s concern with supporting both individual students in all their diversity and vividness, as well as every level of community within the school’s population, in all our work and joy.

-Day by day, with all of them, I experienced reading and writing as magical powers, powers practiced and used both deeply independently and also profoundly side-by-side.
+Day by day, with all my colleagues and all our students, I experienced reading and writing as magical powers, powers practiced and used both deeply independently and also profoundly side-by-side.

-Amazingly, in this world that can seem so hostile to those ideas and experiences, Touchstone Community School still exists and is still an extraordinary learning environment.
-You can go learn about what they’re up to now, at:
+Amazingly, in this world that can seem so hostile to those ideas and experiences, Touchstone Community School still exists, and is still an extraordinary learning environment.
+You can go learn about what they’re up to now, at https://www.touchstoneschool.com/

-You will feel a little more hopeful about the world if you spend some time there!
+You may feel a little more hopeful about the world if you spend some time there.